Chief Executive – Jenny Nagle

 As Programmes + Operations Manager, Claire oversees NZSA programmes, membership, awards and key services.

-At the core of NZSA are its member services for programmes, communications and awards and Claire facilitates the smooth running of these – including management of the selection process, publicising the programmes and ensuring these programmes and awards themselves remain vital.
+At the core of NZSA are its member services for mentorship and assessment programmes, communications, prizes and awards and Claire facilitates the smooth running of these – including management of the selection process, publicising the programmes and awards and ensuring the programmes and awards themselves remain vital.
 Claire manages the authors.org.nz website and oversees membership systems, comms and other services.
 She is in regular contact with NZSA’s members.

 She is a writer and editor with a BA in Media Studies.
 Claire was managing editor and designer of School’s Out! magazine for six years and has worked on publications such as Te Rau Mata, Speak2Me, Go See Discover and AA Traveller.
 She co-edited Beyond the Free Market (Dunmore 2014) and works across platforms including websites, print and Ebooks.
 See author profile.
 Contact Claire Hill